 Proportionality governs intensity.
 Not every wrong permits severe force.
 Nonviolent resistance, verbal refusal, distance, containment, or lawful reporting may suffice.
 Serious violence may require serious defensive force.
 The level of force should be tied to the threat, not the character of the person using it.

-Accountability after force is essential.
+Accountability after force is necessary.
 Reports, review, medical care, body evidence where relevant, witness statements, and independent investigation may be required.
 A person or institution that uses force and then hides the facts becomes dangerous.
 Legitimate force can be reviewed because it has reasons.

 Mercy appears in restraint.
 The person who can dominate but stops at necessity shows moral strength.
 Restraint protects the person restrained, the person using force, and public trust.
 Unrestrained force forms cruelty in the one who uses it.